harshithdeva/SpendWise/README.md

 ### 🔒 Secure Authentication
 Robust login and registration system with secure password management.
 Sessions automatically expire after 20 minutes of inactivity, with a user prompt before termination to ensure data safety.

+### 🛡️ CSRF Protection
+All forms and delete operations are secured using CSRF tokens.
+The app includes CSRF protection headers for AJAX requests to prevent cross-site request forgery attacks.

 ### 💼 Expense Overview & Quick Actions
 The home page provides a financial summary, recent records, and interactive tiles for earnings, spending, investments, and savings.
 Easily add new records using a streamlined modal form.